monika7241/Indian-Job-Market/README.md

 # Project Workflow

-Libraries Used

-The following libraries were used in the project:

-Pandas: For data manipulation and cleaning.

-NumPy: For numerical operations.

-Matplotlib: For data visualization.

-XlsxWriter: For saving cleaned data into Excel format.
+The following libraries were used in the project:Pandas: For data manipulation and cleaning.NumPy: For numerical operations.Matplotlib: For data visualization.XlsxWriter: For saving cleaned data into Excel format.
 Data Cleaning: Removing duplicates, handling missing values, and structuring data.
 Data Analysis: Exploring salary distributions, skills, and location trends.
 Visualization: Presenting key findings through dashboards.

 # Files and Directories

-data_cleaning.py: Cleans and preprocesses the scraped job data.

-data analyst.csv: Raw scraped data for Data Analyst jobs.

-data scientist.csv: Raw scraped data for Data Scientist jobs.

-final_data.xlsx: Cleaned and processed data.
+data_cleaning.py: Cleans and preprocesses the scraped job data. data analyst.csv: Raw scraped data for Data Analyst jobs. data scientist.csv: Raw scraped data for Data Scientist jobs. final_data.xlsx: Cleaned and processed data.

 analysis of data analyst and data scientist in India.pbix: Power BI dashboard for insights.